Professional crew boarding up windows on fire-damaged residential home

 Call for board-up as soon as fire department clears the scene

 Once the fire marshal allows access, board-up should begin immediately.
 Every hour of exposure increases water damage from rain, theft risk, and animal intrusion.
-Our teams arrive within hours of your call.
+Our teams arrive within hours of your call, carrying pre-loaded materials so work can start the moment the site is deemed safe.

 Step 2